 During the program, students have the opportunity to create many different types of film and media.
 As their degree progresses, they go on to learn more about video production in addition to other areas in the fine arts, such as 2D design and drawing.

-Some notable graduates of Ithaca College are David Boreanaz, David Muir, and Robert Iger (the latter of whom is the Executive Chairman of the Walt Disney Company).
+Some notable graduates of Ithaca College are David Boreanaz, David Muir and Bob Iger (CEO of the Walt Disney Company).

 Pratt Institute

-Known as a school that is rapidly growing, Pratt Institute’s Film/Video program is the perfect place to go to gain true insight into the viewpoints of working professionals in the film biz.
+Known as a school that is rapidly growing, Pratt Institute’s Film program is the perfect place to go to gain true insight into the viewpoints of working professionals in the film biz.

 The cost of tuition to attend the Pratt Institute is roughly $52,000 for an undergraduate degree.
 This is relatively low for a film school in New York City.